benstratton6/quantumResources/linearAlgebra/mathematicalPleminaries3_innerProducts.md

     orcid: 0009-0001-2746-3668
     email: ben.stratton@bristol.ac.uk
 # license: CC-BY-4.0
-keywords: Vectors, Vector Spaces, Inner Products
+keywords: Vectors, Vector Spaces, Inner Products.
 abstract: The conditions for a functional of two vectors to be an inner product.
 exports:
 #   - format: docx